Yingluck Shinawatra: "The first priority is the economy"

 Thaksin, whose government was toppled in a military coup in 2006, said the military should also "be listening to what the people think".

-Asked whether he would now be returning to Thailand, the former prime minister said he was in "no hurry".
+Asked whether he would now be returning to Thailand, the former prime minister said he was in "no hurry"."They want to see reconciliation, we want to have reconciliation," Thaksin told the Newshour programme.

 "I want to see reconciliation really happen," he said.
 "I want to be part of the solution, not part of the problem."